venksrid001/cowrie/project-requirement.md

 ### 5.2 Budget

-Since our project is software based, we do not require any physical equipment or resources outside of our reach to complete it.
+The Supercharged Cowrie project is software based, therefore we do not require any physical equipment or resources outside of our reach to complete it.
 Therefore this project does not have a budget.

 ### 5.3 Risks

 Risks  done by Shruti <br>
 <br>
-Risk: Tripping, slipping, falling <br>
+Risk: Tripping <br>
 Likelihood: Likely <br>
 Impact: Light - severe <br>
 Can cause: Painful injuries resulting in members being unable to participate and contribute <br>
-Mitigation: Clean any spills immediately and dry the floor.
-Ensure work areas and walkways are well-lit.
+Mitigation: Ensure work areas and walkways are well-lit.
 Keep floor clear.
 Keep bags, cords etc under tables at all times.
 No running.
 Keep work area clutter free. <br>
 <br>
 Risk: Spending large amounts of time looking at the screen. <br>
 Likelihood: Very likely <br>